What is geoengineering?

 Unfortunately, however, there is currently no comprehensive, multilateral set of rules governing the research, testing or possible use of climate geoengineering technologies.
 Given their planetary-wide effects, it’s essential that this governance gap be closed and that there be a transparent, inclusive public discussion on how the world governs geoengineering.

 What does C2G2 see as the top priorities for geoengineering governance?

-During the first half of 2017, C2G2 held wide-ranging discussions with experts in governance and geoengineering, and established three priorities:
+After wide-ranging discussions with experts in governance and geoengineering, C2G2 established three priorities: